Pete Dye Golf Trail is a road well-travelled by visitors to Perdue complex

 The bad ones see scrub land, and sandy bents and unmanageable swampland and throw up their hands, while the greats, like Pete Dye, keep chipping away until they’ve designed world-class playpens like the PLAYERS Stadium Course at TPC Sawgrass, or Harbour Town in Hilton Head, South Carolina, or the Ocean Course at Kiawah Island Resort.

-Nowhere does Dye’s magic touch come into sharper focus – small greens, undulating fairways, pot bunkers, railroad tie bulkheads and deep native roughs – than in his two masterful designs at the Birck Boilermaker Golf Complex at Perdue University in West Lafayette, Indiana, his home state.
-One is a links design (Kampen) and the other is a parkland (Ackerman-Allen), and both are vital spokes in the wheel of The Pete Dye Golf Trail, a number of eclectic courses that are located right across the state, from his southern Indiana gem at the French Lick Resort to his infamous Brickyard Crossing layout (which partially runs inside the world-famous Indianapolis Speedway), to the lovely duality of the Perdue courses, and all the others in between.
+Nowhere does Dye’s magic touch come into sharper focus – small greens, undulating fairways, pot bunkers, railroad tie bulkheads and deep native roughs – than in his two masterful designs at the Birck Boilermaker Golf Complex at Purdue University in West Lafayette, Indiana, his home state.
+One is a links design (Kampen) and the other is a parkland (Ackerman-Allen), and both are vital spokes in the wheel of The Pete Dye Golf Trail, a number of eclectic courses that are located right across the state, from his southern Indiana gem at the French Lick Resort to his infamous Brickyard Crossing layout (which partially runs inside the world-famous Indianapolis Speedway), to the lovely duality of the Purdue courses, and all the others in between.

-Building the Perdue courses was a labor of love for Dye who, along with his wife Alice, still live in Carmel, Indiana, right off the shoulder of another of his other creations, Crooked Stick Golf Club.
+Building the Purdue courses was a labor of love for Dye who, along with his wife Alice, still live in Carmel, Indiana, right off the shoulder of another of his other creations, Crooked Stick Golf Club.

 Dye donated his services in making the golf complex in West Lafayette one of the centerpieces of his golf trail.
 In a way, it was payback for his time spent taking part-time courses at Perdue’s agronomy school when he was first starting out in the design business.

-The Ackerman-Allen Course was reopened last year after Dye’s two-year renovation, and brings back to life a course that once hosted the NCAA Championship in 1961, won by the Perdue golf team, with a guy named Jack Nicklaus finishing as Medalist.
+The Ackerman-Allen Course was reopened last year after Dye’s two-year renovation, and brings back to life a course that once hosted the NCAA Championship in 1961, won by the Purdue golf team, with a guy named Jack Nicklaus finishing as Medalist.

 Dye’s extensive reno kept in mind the popularity of the original course and softened many of the contours on the greens.
 The re-do also employed many of the agronomy students at the school, and Dye even used his considerable salesmanship to get others to finance the project.